Quillen's conjecture and unitary groups: Topological preliminaries.

-The following notions of tuple and signature will be employed to algebraically manipulate certain barycentric subdivision (see Definition \ref{def:ZEa} and Remark \ref{rmk:barycentric_subdivision}) as well as the boundary map of linear combinations of these subdivisions (see Theorem \ref{thm:noncontractiblemoregeneral}).
+In this subsection, we introduce a method to explicitly construct certain classes in the reduced homology groups of $|\A_p(G)|$, following \cite{Diaz2016} and \cite{DiazMazza2020}.
+We start with the following notions of tuple and signature, which will be employed to algebraically manipulate certain barycentric subdivision (see Definition \ref{def:ZEa} and Remark \ref{rmk:barycentric_subdivision}) as well as the boundary map of linear combinations of these subdivisions (see Theorem \ref{thm:noncontractiblemoregeneral}).